 It supplies practical advice for making one’s way in the world wisely

 without forced interference doing things naturally (Nonaka & Zhu).

-A combination of tradition, religion, philosophy and practical wisdom for living Effectively in Harmony with Purpose — avoiding pressure and control; see also Natural Collaboration without Pressure and Control (Wu-Forms).
+A combination of tradition, religion, philosophy and practical wisdom for living and leading Effectively in Harmony with Purpose — avoiding pressure and control; see also Natural Collaboration without Pressure and Control (Wu-Forms).

 Being human is to act in the world.
 The purpose of mastering Tao is to cope wisely with life problems (Nonaka & Zhu).